Dunstanburgh Castle – One of BRITAINS best coastal walks in Northumberland

 DIFFICULTY: MODERATE

 This is an excellent long walk for those who like coastal routes.
 Park up in Craster – and just follow the Northumberland coastal path first to Dunstanburgh Castle, then onto Embleton Bay and finally to Low Newton-by-the-Sea.
 Depending on the tides you may wish to walk a good chunk of the section from Dunstanburgh Castle to Low Newton-by-the-sea on the beach.
 It’s also a good route for those who like their pubs – as you can have a drink in The Ship at Low Newton-by-the-sea!
 From there simply retrace your steps all the way back to Craster (or there is a local bus which you may want to try and get back) Once back at Craster you can then have another drink (and food maybe!) at the superb gastro pub The Jolly Fisherman!
+This walk can also be started from Low Newton-by-the-sea – whatever suits!

 A walk right round Embleton Bay to Low Newton-by-the-sea (in the distance) is a really special beach walk in an unspoilt area